• Art magazine

 The Charente in Port-Bertaud 1862 by Gustave Courbet

-Artwork as reproduction
+Artwork as a reproduction

-(The Luncheon on the Grass, 1863)
+The Luncheon on the Grass, 1863

-Artwork as reproduction
+Artwork as a reproduction

 Important exhibitions, groups and associations